harshitabisht05/voice-agent-mvp/README.md

 # 🎙️ Voice Agent for Seamless Conversational Interfaces

-A browser-based voice assistant using **HTML**, **CSS**, and **JavaScript**, powered by the **Web Speech API**.
+A browser-based voice assistant using **HTML**, **CSS**, and **JavaScript**.
 This project allows users to interact through speech, with responses generated in real-time and enhanced with basic context-awareness for a smooth, conversational experience.

 ---